 Do I qualify for Gift Aid?

-In order for The Lullaby Trust to reclaim the tax you have paid on your donations, you must have paid income or capital gains tax (in the UK) for each tax year (6 April to 5 April) at least equal to the tax the charities you donate to will reclaim on your gifts for that tax year.
+For The Lullaby Trust to reclaim the tax you have paid on your donations, you must have paid income or capital gains tax (in the UK) for each tax year (6 April to 5 April) at least equal to the tax the charities you donate to will reclaim on your gifts for that tax year.
 Other taxes such as VAT and Council Tax do not qualify.

-How do I sign up to Gift Aid?
+How do I Gift Aid my donation?

 The process is simple – all you have to do is make a Gift Aid declaration.
 If you are donating online, just tick the Gift Aid box on the donation form.

 If you would like to send us a donation by post, set-up a regular donation or would like us to claim Gift Aid on the donations you have kindly made in the past four years to The Lullaby Trust, please complete one of the following forms:

 A Gift Aid declaration is a statement by an individual taxpayer that they want a charity to receive the tax paid on their donation back from the government.